 Have your ticket ready.
 Listen carefully, I will let you into one of the best kept secrets of modern times.
 When you exit a train, walk down the tunnel and get up the escalator, inevitably you will reach a ticket barrier.
 Meaning you will need your ticket, Oyster card or contactless payment card to get out.
 So why not save yourself (and all of us) some time and start searching for this card whilst standing on the escalator… rather than right in front of the barrier.
-Revelation isn’t it.
+Quite a revelation, isn’t it?

-Keep the aisle clear.
+Keep the aisles clear.
 The Piccadilly Line has a very big problem.
-Coming into the city from Heathrow airport it is jam-packed with tourists and their suitcases.
-And despite the Piccadilly Line having dedicated luggage areas in every carriage, so many of you decide to sit down with your suitcase in front of you.
+Coming into the city from Heathrow Airport it is jam-packed with tourists and their suitcases.
+And despite the Piccadilly Line having dedicated luggage areas in every carriage, so many of you decide to sit down with your suitcase right in front of you.
 Inevitably blocking the narrow walkway in the carriage, trapping others.
-So here is a free piece of advice: don’t.
+So here is a free piece of advice: DON’T.